supernova4869/s_mmpbsa/README.md

 ## Requirement

 ### Basic requirements
-- To use plotting backend, you need to run `sudo apt install libfontconfig1-dev`.
+- To use plotting backend, you need to run `sudo apt install libfontconfig1-dev` on Ubuntu.
 - Gromacs: The gromacs program is needed on Linux.
+On Windows, it has been provided.
-- APBS: Not needed.
-PB/SA calculations are performed in-process by the Rust-ported APBS solver (apbs-rs), which is compiled into the s_mmpbsa binary.
+- PyMOL (optional) to plot the B-factor colored structure.

-- PyMOL: an optional software to plot the B-factor colored structure.
+APBS is currently not needed.
+PB/SA calculations have been performed in-process totally by the Rust-ported APBS solver (apbs-rs), which has already been compiled into the s_mmpbsa binary.

 ## Usage
 Although s_mmpbsa supports fixing PBC conditions to trajectory `.MMPBSA_[name].xtc`, it is still recommended to comfirm that the trajectory has been correct, using visualization software such as [VMD](http://www.ks.uiuc.edu/Research/vmd/):